India–Pakistan cricket rivalry: ICC titles won

-In terms of ICC titles, India has won the ICC Cricket World Cup twice, while Pakistan has done so once.
-India has won the ICC Men's T20 World Cup twice, with the first edition of the tournament in 2007 featuring a final between the two sides, which India won.
-India has also won the ICC Champions Trophy thrice, while Pakistan won the 2017 edition, defeating India in the final.
-Neither team has won the World Test Championship, although India finished as runners-up in the first two editions.
+In terms of ICC titles, India has won the ICC Cricket World Cup twice, while Pakistan has won it once.
+In addition, India has won the ICC T20 World Cup three times, including the inaugural 2007 edition, in which it defeated Pakistan in the final.
+Meanwhile, Pakistan has won the T20 World Cup once.
+India has also won the ICC Champions Trophy three times, while Pakistan won the 2017 edition, defeating India in the final.
+Neither team has secured the ICC World Test Championship, although India finished as runners-up in the first two editions.